Skip to content

 • RMS: Root Mean Square value (electrical average level).

-• Crest Factor (CF): The difference between Peak and RMS.
+• Crest Factor (CF): The difference between True Peak and RMS.
 It represents the width of the dynamic range.

 Operation